 One of the main advantages of learning improvisation is the transformationthat occurs in one's thinking process.

-Izzy Gesell.
+I share this article with you from a good friend and fellow improv teacher and coach, Izzy Gesell.
 He is an outstanding teacher, who has allowed me to share the following article on "Re-moralizing ourselves through humor".
 Enjoy!

 Re-Moralizing Ourselves Through Humor